Sandra Cauffman: Career

 Sandra Cauffman has worked on many missions at NASA.
 Previously she was the Deputy Project Manager for the Mars Atmosphere and Volatile Evolution mission (MAVEN), a mission to the red planet to its atmosphere.
 With this position, she became widely recognized in her native country, Costa Rica.

 Afterwards, she worked as Deputy Systems Program Director for the Geostationary Operational Environmental Satellites-R (GOES-R).
 Currently she is the Deputy Director of NASA's Division of Earth Sciences.
 From February 2019 until June 2020, she was Acting Director of the Earth Science Division.

 As of 2014, she was only one of 4 Costa Ricans working directly for NASA.
 On many of the projects she worked on, including the Hubble Space Telescope Servicing Mission 1, she was often one of few female engineers on the team.
 Cauffman gave a Young TEDx talk in 2014 to inspire young people to dream.
 Cauffman wants all young people to believe that even if they have come from a poor family, that they can still reach their goals.
 After her retirement, she is planning to help support STEM for young people in Costa Rica.
 In 2016, Cauffman helped six high-school students from Costa Rica to visit Cape Canaveral as VIP guests for the launch of the GOES satellite.

-Cauffman was awarded with the Honoris Causa Doctorate, the highest Honorary Degree by the University of Costa Rica.
+In 2023, the University of Costa Rica conferred the title of Doctorate Honoris Causa for her contributions to research and development in science and technology, as well as the impulse she has given to young Costa Ricans, and especially women, to venture into these areas of knowledge.”
 The ceremony took place on March 8, 2023, celebrating international women’s day.
 She is the fourth women distinguished with this title.